-- 1. Management to leadership shift one client said our mangers are screaming out for the tools to lead their people.
-Leadership improvement must be an all-levels business, although content and context may vary according to seniority. - 2.
+- Management to leadership shift one client said our mangers are screaming out for the tools to lead their people.
+Leadershipimprovement must be an all-levels business, although content and context may vary according to seniority. - 2.
 Culture reset this needs to extend beyond words statements, as culture is about actions, which equals behaviours.
-Both are about decisions, so it needs to be codified (give meaning in action terms and supported by tools; ultimately about decision- - 3.
-Purpose essential requirement for collectives when conditions are tough, and fear is a common stalker.
-Why am I doing this, what is my role, am I equipped and supported/empowered (material/moral and tech) to carry it out and what do I get from it?
+Both areabout decisions, so it needs to be codified (give meaning in action terms and supported by tools; ultimately about decision-making).

+Purpose - essential requirement for collectives when conditions are tough, and fear is a common stalker.
+Why am I doing this,what is my role, am I equipped and supported/empowered (material/moral and tech) to carry it out and what do I get from it?